pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Laser-350-500-700.md

 * Mode 0 - 40x24, 16 colours
 * Mode 1 - 80x24, 2 colours
-* Mode 2 - 40x24, 16 colours hires
+* Mode 2 - 40x24, 16 colours hires, 320x192

-Modes 1 and 2 support chunky graphics.

 To select the colours in mode 1, you can use `textbackground()/textcolor()` to select background/foreground colours.
 They will only take effect the next time the screen is cleared.

 Mode 2 is hires 320x192x16, in this mode the generic console supports custom fonts and 128 UDGs.

+## Graphics

+Graphical functions are supported in all 3 modes.
+The library automatically switches the implementation based on the current screen mode.
+When plotting the values set via `textbackground()/textcolor()` are respected.

+In mode 2, the colour resolution is 1x8 (hires) pixels, for mode 0 the colour resolution is 2x2 (lores) pixels.

 # Limitations

 * The generated program will not work on the unexpanded (16k) VZ350
-* Sounds, joysticks and hires graphics are not yet supported
+* Sounds is not yet supported
 * Scanning the keyboard temporarily disables interrupts

 # Reference